Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Comparable methodology for intrinsic dimension 2 and extrinsic dimension 3

-The Riemannian tensor can additionally be computed using the coefficients of the second fundamental form \citep{elemofdiffgeo}, bypassing the need of Christoffel symbols.
+The Riemannian tensor can additionally be computed using the coefficients of the second fundamental form \citep{elemofdiffgeo} in the case that $\text{dim}(\mathcal{U})=2$, bypassing the need of Christoffel symbols.
 The coefficients of the second fundamental form are a collection $\{L_{ij}\}_{ij=1}^{\text{dim}(\mathcal{U})}$ defined as

 where $\mathcal{E}$ is the manifold function taken with neural network $\mathcal{E} = \mathcal{E}_{\theta_{\mathcal{E}}}$, $u \in \mathcal{U}$ belongs to a parameterization domain, and $\partial_{\ell}$ denotes the partial derivative with respect to $u^{\ell}$. $n$ is the vector normal to the surface, i.e.